-We help to guide you through the process of pricing the works appointing of your contractor
+We help to guide you through the process of pricing the works and appointing your Main Contractor

 Following the Correct Tendering Process